sirarthurnell/simple-calendar/README.md

 ![Default creation](./img/default-creation.png)

-But after customized, it can produce results like this one:
+But after being customized, it can produce results like this one:

 ![Japanese finished](./img/japanese.png)